Preparing your powers of attorney

 In Victoria, you can use an enduring power of attorney to permit your attorney to make personal and lifestyle decisions for you, as well as financial and property decisions.

 There is also the option to appoint someone to support you to make your own decisions, and to help you give effect to them, under an appointment of supportive attorney.

 What types of appointments can State Trustees help me with?

 State Trustees can assist you in preparation of an enduring power of attorney for financial and personal matters.

 An enduring power of attorney for financial matters enables you to choose an individual, or an organisation like State Trustees, to look after your financial or property affairs, including any legal matter that relates to your financial or property affairs.

 - manage your property

-- An enduring power of attorney for personal matters enables you to choose a trusted friend or family member to make personal decisions that relate to your care and welfare, including your health care.
+An enduring power of attorney for personal matters enables you to choose a trusted friend or family member to make certain personal decisions

 Your attorney can decide: